acad2/pride/docs/misc/securitylibrary.md

 - **execute**(self, priority, callback, host_info, transport_protocol):

-		 usage: instruction.execute(priority=0.0, callback=None)
+		 usage: instruction.execute(priority=0.0, callback=None,
+                                       host_info=tuple())

             Submits an instruction to the processing queue.
-The instruction will be executed in priority seconds.
+If being executed locally, the instruction will be executed in priority seconds.
             An optional callback function can be provided if the return value of the instruction is needed.

+            host_info may be specified to designate a remote machine that the Instruction should be executed on.
+If being executed remotely, priority is a high_priority flag where 0 means the instruction will be placed at the end of the rpc queue for the remote host in question.
+If set, the instruction will instead be placed at the beginning of the queue.

+            Remotely executed instructions have a default callback, which is the appropriate RPC_Requester.alert.

+            The transport protocol flag is currently unused.
+Support for UDP and other protocols could be implemented and dispatched via this flag.

 Latency
 --------------

 	 usage: Latency([name="component_name"],
-                       [average_size=20]) => latency_object
+                       [size=20]) => latency_object

         Latency objects possess a latency attribute that marks the average time between calls to latency.update()